 Description: This course builds on the knowledge and skills obtained in Community Health Services I. Upon completion of this class, students will be able to research career research opportunities in the healthcare field, illustrate the roles and responsibilities of healthcare professionals, describe the difference between the types of hospital systems, demonstrate knowledge of basic safety rules including infection control, anatomy and physiology, build on knowledge of proper channels of communication and lines of authority within a healthcare facility, and demonstrate knowledge of various technologies used in the medical field.
-Students will also be able to illustrate knowledge of HIPPA guidelines including patient information and patient bill of rights, and demonstrate the use of Basic Medical Terminology and Abbreviations.
+Students will also be able to illustrate knowledge of HIPPA guidelines including patient information and patient bill of rights, and demonstrate the use of Basic Medical Terminology and Abbreviations. including infection control, anatomy and physiology, build on knowledge of proper channels of communication and lines of authority within a healthcare facility, and demonstrate knowledge of various technologies used in the medical field.

-Computer Integrated Manufacturing (PLTW) Course # 570800
+Computer Integrated Manufacturing (PLTW)